vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 <img src="/assets/figures/perf-v060/illustration-multi-step.png" width="90%">
 </picture>
 <br>
 Illustration of the multistep scheduling method in vLLM.
-By batching multiple scheduling steps at one, we keep the GPU busier than before, therefore reducing latency and improve throughput.
+By batching multiple scheduling steps at once, we keep the GPU busier than before, therefore reducing latency and improve throughput.
 </p>

 We identified that the CPU overhead from vLLM’s scheduler and input preparation was leading to GPU underutilization, resulting in suboptimal throughput.
-To tackle this, we introduced multi-step scheduling, which performs scheduling and input preparation once and runs the model for `n` consecutive steps.
+To tackle this, we introduced *multi-step scheduling*, which performs scheduling and input preparation once and runs the model for `n` consecutive steps.
 By ensuring that the GPU can continue processing between the `n` steps without waiting for the CPU, this approach spreads the CPU overhead across multiple steps, significantly reducing GPU idle time and boosting overall performance.

 This improves the throughput of running Llama 70B models on 4xH100 by 28%.